DataSF/housing-data-hub/data-browser/_posts/rent-control/2014-01-05-fault-reasons-given.md

 column: Year
 source: San Francisco Rent Board
 portalID: "5cei-gny5"
 notes: "Landlords will sometimes cite just causes when evicting a roommate living with them in the same unit.
 Under the law, the landlord does not have to cite these causes.
-They've been removed from the counts to avoid overrepresentation of just causes.
-Data is through Q2 (June) of calendar year 2014."
+They've been removed from the counts to avoid overrepresentation of just causes."
 published: true
 type: line
 "axis-type": ""